Internet Freedom: What’s Good For the West May Not Work For the Rest

 Catalyst

-The recent spate of regimes censoring the internet should be catalyst for the international community and nonprofits interested in developing a free and open internet.
+The recent spate of regimes censoring the internet should be a catalyst for the international community and nonprofits interested in developing a free and open internet.

 It may be too late for a country like China, that has an extensive surveillance and censorship infrastructure and is no longer depending on monetary aid.
 But many nations are still developing their economic and digital identities.